Nursing in the United Kingdom: Nursing shortages

-More than a third of nurses in training fail to complete the training course, as has been the case for more than a century.

 In January 2016 the RCN stated that more than 10,000 nursing posts went unfilled in 2015.
 This represented a 3% increase year on year from 11% in 2013, 14% in 2014 and 17% in 2015 of all London nursing positions and 10% as an average nationwide.
 The Department of Health said it did not recognise the figures.
 The National Audit Office estimated a shortfall of 7% in the supply of nurses.
 From 2016/17 registered nursing numbers fell 3% along with a 23% rise in de-registrations.
 17,000 nurse permanently unfilled vacancies were observed.
 In 2019, clinical pharmacology, spinal injuries, paediatric surgery, neurosurgery and neurology were the worst-affected specialities.
 They had an average of less than 90% of their planned nurse staffing levels.

 School nurses were also in short supply.

 Hospitals in England are required to report the number of nurses employed on each ward each month.
 After this was established, ward nurses increased by 13,500, although the numbers of community nurses declined.